gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Noxy: "Like the littles will pay if we don't do what you want?"
             *   Thokmay: "Like the people pay when they don't do what nobles want?"
         *   shot hits home - Bonzon is angry
-            *   tell them Tasteless has taken Big Blue to Duck Droppings with soldiers already
+            *   tell them Yestevan has taken Big Blue to Duck Droppings with soldiers already
             *   Bonzon: "So you see, even if we don't get your clouds, we'll get someone else's"
     *   Grappa Gas charges Bonzon and shoulder-butts him
         *   Bonzon punches him